CerberusData/KRONOS-JOHN/README.md

 <img src="./media/Kiwibot_clou.jpeg" alt="drawing" width="1200"/>

-Since early stages **Kiwibot** has shown amazing ideas, strategies and developments to propose a new way to perform the last mile delivery, all of that was embodied in a single box (Our first version); however, over the years and different versions we improved significantly in our logistics, operations, design and specially the software by using not only pure Robotics but Artificial Intelligence as well.
-At this stage we are ready to perform new and astonishing developments for our industry as a world leading company in the last mile delivery with Robots with a new version.
+Since early stages **Kiwibot** has shown amazing ideas, strategies, and developments to propose a new way to perform the last mile delivery, all of that was embodied in a single box (Our first version); however, over the years, and different versions we improved significantly in our logistics, operations, design, and specially the software by using not only pure Robotics but Artificial Intelligence as well.
+At this stage we are ready to perform new, and astonishing developments for our industry as a world leading company in the last mile delivery with Robots with a new version.

-**Medusa Project** will contain within an amazing development environment all the software for the new version of the Kiwibot.
-By providing a completely new development environment with the most powerful tools for our developers, we will be able to focus on what is important for us: Make the best Kiwibot you've ever seen.
+**Medusa Project** will contain within an amazing development environment all the software for the new version of the *Kiwibot*.
+By providing a completely new development environment with the most powerful tools for our developers, we will be able to focus on what is important for us: Make the best *Kiwibot* you've ever seen.
 We want to give a step forward in every single aspect to keep our little friend at the very top in this field.

+## **Motivation**
 ---
-## **Motivation**
-We have been recollecting and reusing many old scripts from the last two Kiwibot versions (Rover and Apollo), which has led to a considerable technical debt.
+We have been recollecting, and reusing many old scripts from the last two *Kiwibot* versions (*Rover 2.x*, and *Apollo 3.x*), which has led to a considerable technical debt.
 With that factor in mind with this project we want to provide a wide range of advantages as stated below:

-  * The base image and the requirements are allocated in the same repository.
+  * The base image, and the requirements are allocated in this repository.
-  * The package requirements are managed in the right way (Good practices).
+  * The package requirements are managed in the right way ([Good practices](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/s)).
-  * An easy way to contribute and develop packages for Kiwibot 4.0 which is ROS 2 based.
+  * An easy way to contribute, and develop packages for Kiwibot 4.x which is a [ROS 2](https://index.ros.org/doc/ros2/) based platform.
-  * An easy and fast setup for installation of developer tools within a Dev Container for VS Code.
+  * An easy, and fast setup for installation of developer tools within a [Dev Container for VS Code](https://code.visualstudio.com/docs/remote/containers).

+## **Project architecture**
 ---
-## **Project architecture**
 Find the distribution of the project in the next list:

 - **media:** Media elements to be used in the container